This often includes being able to pinpoint and explain how your findings are representative of your community.

 With engagements that require a representative population sample, participants don’t usually require tacit knowledge of the project because population sampling is generally a research focussed methodology that can be completed without project specific knowledge.

-This is different to localised issues which don’t require representative sampling becuase participants self-select to be involved based on their interest and prior knowledge of a project.
+This is different to localised issues which don’t require representative sampling because participants self-select to be involved based on their interest and prior knowledge of a project.

 What’s the difference between community development and research led approaches to engagement?